USPTO 2015–2025 USPTO PatentsView US Corporation

 Portfolio overview

-Cerebras Systems Inc. has been granted 49 US utility patents between 2019 and 2025, placing Cerebras Systems Inc. at rank #6,753 across all assignees tracked by PlainPatent.
+Cerebras Systems Inc. has been granted 49 US utility patents between 2019 and 2025, placing Cerebras Systems Inc. at #6,752 of 50,000 across all assignees tracked by PlainPatent.
 This portfolio spans 14 distinct Cooperative Patent Classification (CPC) subclasses, averaging 32.8 claims per patent with primary concentration in G06N (COMPUTING ARRANGEMENTS BASED ON SPECIFIC COMPUTATIONAL MODELS).
 As a US Corporation, Cerebras Systems Inc. is one of the more focused assignees in the PatentsView dataset.
-The composite Innovation Score of 46.4/100 blends portfolio volume, filing velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.
+By volume, Cerebras sits between Cal-comp BIG DATA, Inc. (49 patents, rank #6,749) and DAKO Denmark A/s (49 patents, rank #6,757) - the closest US assignees by grant volume.
+The composite Innovation Score of 46.4/100 blends portfolio volume, grant velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.

 patents